ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 ## Open your wallet

-You should see a dashboard that will likely show your balance and contain buttons to Send and Receive tokens.
+You should see a dashboard that will likely show your balance and contain buttons to send and receive tokens.

 ## Receive cryptocurrency